 Through community education, public health helps combat major diseases that affect whole societies, such as cancer, dementia, diabetes, heart disease, and hypertension.

-Public health education can influence policies made by the city, state, and national governments.
+Public health education can influence city, state, and national government policies.

 Public health promotes disease prevention, which is less expensive than treating disease for individuals and communities.